Shomrim (neighborhood watch group): Miami-Dade Shmira Patrol

-Miami-Dade Shmira Patrol was founded in 2003 by Isaac (Yitzy) Rosenberg.
+Miami-Dade Shmira Patrol was founded in 2003 as North Miami Beach Shmira Patrol by Isaac (Yitzy) Rosenberg.
+They patrol and keep the peace in Jewish communities in and around Miami.

 Western United States

 Los Angeles Shmira

 The Los Angeles Shmira Safety Patrol was founded in 2009 in the Pico/Robertson area of Los Angeles.
-After a slow start a former member of the Guardian Angels joined and helped revitalize the patrol.
+After a slow start, a former member of the Guardian Angels joined and helped revitalize the patrol.
 LA Shmira works closely with the Los Angeles Police Department's Olympic Division and coordinates with the South Robertson District Council's Safety Committee.
 LA Shmira currently has 4 dispatchers and 20 volunteer responders, including three Rabbis.